 Club Name – This can be anything you decide, but it would be handy to have it short and location specific.
+First, please check the name with Archery GB Membership Services to make sure that no other local club has the same/similar name.
 The name will also be needed to draw up the formal documents, such as the club constitution, and open a bank or building society account.
-You can check with the Archery GB Membership Services office to make sure that no other local club has the same name.

 Club Constitution – A club constitution outlines the functions of the club, and the procedures for members, meetings and committees.
 Having a constitution will help to clarify how the club’s procedures should work.
 The constitution must be open and non-discriminatory.
 A sample constitution is available, which you can change and adapt accordingly.
 Before the initial meeting it is advisable that there is a draft constitution drawn up so that the group can adopt it.

 Club Officials – A club needs a number of officials to run the club on a formal basis.
-A Club Chairperson, Secretary and Treasurer are the minimum required.
+A Club Chairperson, Secretary, Welfare/Safeguarding Officer and Treasurer are the minimum required.
 These posts will need to be elected, so before the meeting it is advisable you know that there are people willing to take up these roles.
-The club needs at least three elected members on the committee.
 There can be other members on the committee, and this will be outlined in the club’s constitution.
 Many clubs will have other roles that people in the club may volunteer to carry out outside of formal positions.

-Affiliation – The club and its members are required to be registered with Archery GB.
-Several forms (found at the bottom of this page) are available to be completed by club officials.
-Membership is for individuals but clubs collate and provide the information and payments to the Membership Services office.
-Membership is paid yearly and includes, among other things, insurance cover, access to training courses, entry to competition and leagues (with County and Region fees) and four magazines per year.
+Memberships – The club and its members are required to be registered with Archery GB, which is done online.
+The Club Secretary (main contact person) will need to be set up with online access, so Membership Services will need to be told this person’s full details to create them a record first.
+Membership is for individuals but clubs collate and provide the information and payments to Archery GB.
+Membership is paid annually and includes, among other things, membership card, insurance cover, access to training courses, entry to competition and leagues, award schemes and a quarterly magazine.
 It also allows Archery GB to work on your behalf to help develop the sport, and to work together with other national and local sporting bodies and organisations on the development of archery within the UK.